isomerpages/mlaw-corp/_realign/3-process-repayment.md

 To submit to the Registrar and serve the **Notice of Objection** on the Recipient(s) using the electronic system, you must have an email address as well as the email address(es) of the Recipient(s):

-* If you are acting on behalf of an entity that is a party to the contract, please use this link* (CorpPass).
+* If you are acting on behalf of an entity that is a party to the contract, please use this [link](https://go.gov.sg/notice-of-objection-revision-corppass) (CorpPass).
-* If you are an individual who is a party to the contract, please use this link* (SingPass).
+* If you are an individual who is a party to the contract, please use this [link](https://go.gov.sg/notice-of-objection-revision-singpass) (SingPass).

-***IMPORTANT NOTE: These links will only be available from 13 February 2021 onwards**

 ##### <a name="step3b">(B): Other Party does not object to Hirer/Renter’s Notice of Revision</a> <a href="#s3b" title="Return to top">↩</a> #####
 If no Notice of Objection is served and lodged during the **2-week Objection Period**, the Hirer/Renter’s revised repayment schedule in the Notice of Revision will form part of the contract from the date of the Notice of Revision and will prevail over any term of the contract which is inconsistent with the revised repayment schedule.